dedoardo/vector-shooter/README.md

 Directory cloned on Spark-Laptop

 TODO LIST :
-Implementing Dijkstra algorithm
+Implementing Dijkstra algorithm "IMPLEMENTED" !!!
 Implementing A* algorithm
-Implementing a Caching system for the maps Implementing path-smoothing ( raycasting )
+Implementing a Caching system for the maps
+Writing code for XBOX 360 controller support Implementing path-smoothing ( raycasting )
 Writing the base code for the entity class
 ReWriting the player class
 Writing the enemy class
-Writing the code for the XBOX360 Controller support Finishing AI ( states and stuff )
+Finishing AI ( states and stuff )

 Milestones